Milen Gamakov

-Milen Georgiev Gamakov (Милен Георгиев Гамаков; born 12 April 1994) is a Bulgarian professional footballer who plays as a defender or midfielder for Belasitsa Petrich.
+Milen Georgiev Gamakov (Милен Георгиев Гамаков; born 12 April 1994) is a Bulgarian professional footballer who plays as a defender or midfielder for Neftochimic Burgas.

 Career

 Early career and loan

 Gamakov is youth player of Chernomorets Burgas since 2009.
 In 2013, he was sent on loan at Neftochimic Burgas till end of season 2013.
 He won promotion in A group with the team.

 Chernomorets Burgas

 After the 2012–13 season and his good performances at Neftochimic, he returned to Chernomorets.
 He made his debut for the team in the first match of 2013–14 season against Cherno More Varna as a substitute.

 Botev Plovdiv

 On 12 July 2014, Gamakov signed with Botev Plovdiv.

 On 13 August, he scored a goal in the Bulgarian Supercup final, but despite his performance Botev lost 1–3 to Ludogorets Razgrad.

 Milen scored the opening goal in the derby game against Beroe Stara Zagora on 24 October.
 He was among the best players in the match although he was substituted at the 68th minute of a 3–1 win.

 On 15 March 2015, Gamakov scored the first goal with a header in a 2–0 home win over CSKA Sofia.

-On 16 and 23 May Milen Gamakov was included in the starting lineup as a defensive midfielder for the 3-2 home win over CSKA Sofia and the 1–2 away defeat to Beroe Stara Zagora.
+On 16 and 23 May Milen Gamakov was included in the starting lineup as a defensive midfielder for the 3–2 home win over CSKA Sofia and the 1–2 away defeat to Beroe Stara Zagora.
 He played well, but received yellow cards in both games.

 Milen Gamakov was named the second-place winner of the best youth player in A Grupa for the 2014–15 season.
 His teammate Tsvetelin Chunchukov won the first prize.